gherardovarando/gherardovarando.github.io/code.md

   Maximum of Laplacian of Gaussian filters.

 - [MapTools](https://github.com/ComputationalIntelligenceGroup/Map_tools)
- An imageJ plugin to create and visualize maps (tileLayers).
+ An ImageJ plugin to create and visualize maps (tileLayers).

 #### Atom packages